“Functional Addiction” is Commonplace Among Workaholics and Silicon Valley Engineers

 In fact, functional addiction often appears to work great.
-Functional addiction works for the user…right up until the moment it stops working.
+The problem is, functional addiction works for the user…right up until the moment it stops working.
 That’s the moment when the user is on a stretcher, carried out of their home or workplace by EMS personnel.

-Most functional substance abusers don’t think they have any issues with their ‘performance enhancing’ activities.
-But their damaged hearts, livers, and lungs always have a differing opinion.
+Most functional substance users don’t think they have any issues with their ‘performance enhancing’ activities.
+However, their damaged hearts, livers, and lungs always have a differing opinion.

 Silicon Valley is one of the most productive work environments in the world.
+As anyone who has worked here knows, it’s also one of the most demanding!
 Employees describe tech companies in the Valley as fast-paced, driving, and incredibly demanding.
 This can include 70+ hour weeks and no time off.

 In a 2015 Computerworld article, Silicon Valley’s ‘pressure cooker:’ Thrive or Get Out, the author describes Google’s environment as having ‘world-class chefs cooking free food for its employees; while also setting up nap pods, meditation classes and sandy volleyball courts.’

 According to Megan Slabinski, district president of Robert Half Technology: “All those perks – the ping pong tables, the free snacks, the free day care – in the tech industry come with the job because the job is so demanding,” she said.
 “There’s a level of demand in the tech industry that translates to the work environment.”

 This has only gotten worse over time.
 How Silicon Valley Made Work More Stressful documented punishing business practices, the lack of security in contract-only work, and growing misery.